-An increasing number of intelligent systems ranging from smartphones, info entertainment systems for vehicles, tablet and smartphone applications, to household devices and building services technology, are controlled via voice input.
+An increasing number of intelligent system ranging from smartphones, info entertainment systems for vehicles, tablet and smartphone applications, to household devices and building services technology, are controlled via voice input.
 However, many of the voice control systems are very error-prone.
 The human factor has often been disregarded during programming.
 Human beings do not always apply the same logic; they express themselves differently according to their language skills, nationality, social environment and educational background.
 As soon as the command entered does not comply with the envisaged and programmed command of the system due to the selection of words, sequence of words or pronunciation, the user is not understood and the command is not carried out.
 Break-offs and renewed speech input are time-consuming for the user and in some situations distracting and dangerous, for example while driving.

 To optimally adjust voice control systems to the behavior and pronunciation of the users, behavior patterns of many different people have to be determined and taken into consideration.
 How do different individuals proceed when they operate the systems?
 Which commands do they enter via speech recognition to call up specific information and which words do they select to do so, and in which order?
 How are the individual words pronounced?
 Crowdsourcing by clickworker provides an ideal and efficient data collection tool to obtain valid data quickly.